-Top with frosting, or whipped cream.
-If you are dairy-free like me and can't do the whipped cream (until I figure out a better substitute), then use Earth Balance spread and add a little coconut milk to a standard frosting recipe instead of the butter and milk it asks for.
+If you are dairy-free and can’t have whipped cream, then use Earth Balance spread and coconut milk to a standard frosting recipe instead of butter and milk.

 While I was at Walmart I found The Pirate Fairy!
-Tink doll in the toy department, which is how I got the inspiration for the cake.
+Tink doll in the toy department.
+This makes the perfect addition to the cake wings.

 The Pixie Hollow Bake Off DVD follows Tinker Bell as she challenges Pixie Hollow’s culinary superstars when she refers to the art of baking as “just tinkering with flour.”
 Our favorite fairies must use their talents to help Tink in a head-to-head bakeoff with head baking fairy Gelata (voice of Giada de Laurentiis) and her Baking Fairies.
 The winning cake will be featured at Queen Clarion’s Arrival Day Party.